ccdale/dhaqari/README.md

 # Distributed, Highly Available, FIFO Queue
-Yesterday, we had a short discussion regarding our current Q mechanisms, with the asertion that queues cannot be infinate and that they are not scalable.
+Yesterday, we had a short discussion regarding our current Q mechanisms, with the assertion that queues cannot be infinite and that they are not scalable.

 That got me thinking that it can't be that hard, can it.
-So I thought I'd have a go at making a highly-available, distributed Q that might scale, though I doubt if it will ever be capable of infinate length.
+So I thought I'd have a go at making a highly-available, distributed Q that might scale, though I doubt if it will ever be capable of infinite length.

+At the moment this exists only in my head, there's no code yet!!

 The following is designed with Amazon's AWS infrastructure in mind.
 At the moment the Q is scalable within a single Region, though is highly-available